-A number of courses at SCQF Levels 4, 5, 6 and 7 are available for study on a Monday and Wednesday afternoon at Dundee and Angus College.
+A wide range of courses at SCQF Levels 4, 5, 6 and 7 are available for study on a Monday and Wednesday afternoon or a Tuesday and Thursday afternoon at Dundee and Angus College.
 These are mostly Skills for Work courses, National Progression Awards, HNCs and Professional Development Awards.
-You should be aware that there is limited progression for these awards in school and pupils would normally be progress with these studies in college/university or in a career.
+They are open to all S4-6 students.
+You should be aware that these courses are vocational and there is limited progression for these awards in school.